 So what do they say?

 Total industrial demand for silver has been in a general trend upwards since 2012.
-So far in 2023 demand looks to be up again as well.
-The much hyped photovoltaic usage (solar panels) had been fairly flat from 2016 to 2020.
-But demand jumped higher in 2021 and 2022 and is also rising in 2023.
+So far in 2024 demand looks to be up again as well.
+The much hyped photovoltaic usage (solar panels) had been fairly flat from 2016 to 2021.
+But demand surged higher in 2023.
+So far 2024 has also jumped higher again.

-Coin and Bar demand hit a record high in 2022 of 333 million ounces.
-In the first half of 2023 it looks to be done 7% with.
+Coin and Bar demand hit a record high in 2022 of 337 million ounces.
+In 2023 this fell back down to 243 million ounces.
+But in the first half of 2024 demand is back up to 212 million ounces.

-On top of this Net Investment in ETPs (Exchange Traded Products) was also down quite sharply in 2017 and then went negative in 2018.
+Net Investment in ETPs (Exchange Traded Products) was down quite sharply in 2017 and then went negative in 2018.
 Indicating the Exchange Traded Products were being sold down.
 But since then ETP demand has bounced back with a huge surge in 2020.
-ETPs were sold down in 2022 and this has continued into 2023.
+ETPs were sold down in 2022 and this continued in 2023.
+But now in 2024 it is back into the positives at 50 million ounces.
 These products are usually purchased by institutional investors.
-So demand for silver continues to be low from them.
+So demand for silver might be starting to pick up again from them.

 Source: The Silver Institute

 However, the main takeaway from this table is that since 2019 there has again been a net deficit of supply compared to demand in silver.
 Mine closures due to lockdowns in 2020 and 2021 likely caused the sharp fall in silver supply in those years.
-However in 2022 mine supply has jumped back to pre-covid levels already.
-However the deficit is still almost 100 million ounces, which excluding 2020 and 2021 is higher than every year since 2012.
-In 2023 the deficit looks likely to be in excess of 100 million ounces yet again.
+However since 2022 mine supply is back up close to pre-covid levels.
+But the deficit is still around 200 million ounces from 2022-2024.

 Could Peak Silver Cause Silver to be Worth More Than Gold?